merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 - metabolic pathway information from [KEGG MODULES](https://www.genome.jp/kegg/module.html)
 - functional classification information from [KEGG BRITE](https://www.genome.jp/kegg/brite.html)
 - protein family information of the [KEGG Orthology database](https://www.genome.jp/kegg/ko.html)
-- metabolic reaction information from [KEGG REACTION](https://www.genome.jp/kegg/reaction/)

  Typically, some processing is done following the data download to make the data work with downstream anvi'o programs.
 The KOfam profiles are prepared for later use by the HMMER software, and the information from MODULES and BRITE is made accessible to other anvi'o programs as a %(modules-db)s.
-The Orthology and REACTION data is converted into a nice table that can be utilized by %(anvi-reaction-network)s.
+The Orthology data is converted into a nice table that can be utilized by %(anvi-reaction-network)s.
 This program generates a directory with these files (%(kegg-data)s).

 ## Choosing a download mode